Beach Blast

 Beach Blast was a professional wrestling pay-per-view (PPV) event promoted by World Championship Wrestling (WCW) and held in the summers of 1992 and 1993.
-The 1992 WCW Beach Blast PPV event was held in June on a Saturday while the 1993 WCW Beach Blast PPV event was held in July on a Sunday.
+The 1992 WCW Beach Blast PPV event was held in June on a Saturday, while the 1993 WCW Beach Blast PPV event was held in July on a Sunday.
 It was replaced by Bash at the Beach in 1994.
-WCW closed in 2001 and all rights to their television and PPV shows was bought by WWE, including the Beach Blast shows.
-With the launch of the WWE Network in 2014 the 1992 and 1993 Beach Blast shows became available on demand for network subscribers.
+WCW closed in 2001, and all rights to their television and PPV shows were bought by WWE, including the Beach Blast shows.
+With the launch of the WWE Network in 2014, the 1992 and 1993 Beach Blast shows became available on demand for network subscribers.